graphgrid/graphgrid-sdk-python-examples/README.md

 # Start your Connected Data Platform (CDP)
 The next step is to start running a local CDP deployment.

-Download CDP version 2.0 from https://www.graphgrid.com/cdp-downloads/
-and visit https://docs.graphgrid.com/2.0/#/ for more information.
+Download CDP ai-edition (version 2.0) from https://www.graphgrid.com/cdp-downloads/ and visit https://docs.graphgrid.com/2.0/#/ for more information.

 # Build DAG docker image